dalzilio/rudd/README.md

 used to efficiently represent Boolean functions or, equivalently, sets of Boolean vectors.
 It has nothing to do with Behaviour Driven Development testing.

-RuDD is a direct translation of the [BuDDy](http://buddy.sourceforge.net/manual/) C-library developed by Jorn Lind-Nielsen.
+For the most part, RuDD is a direct translation of the [BuDDy](http://buddy.sourceforge.net/manual/) C-library developed by Jorn Lind-Nielsen.
 You can find a high-level description of the algorithms and data-structures used in this project by looking at ["An Introduction To Binary Decision Diagrams"](https://www.cs.utexas.edu/~isil/cs389L/bdd.pdf), a Research Report also distributed as part of the BuDDy distribution.
-It is a testament to the many qualities of the BuDDy library, in particular the simplicity (in a good sense) of its architecture and the legibility of its code.
+The adaptation was made easy by the simplicity of its architecture  (in a good sense) and the legibility of its code.

-The source code of RuDD is an almost line-by-line copy of BuDDy (including reusing part of the same comments for documenting the code), with a few adaptations to follow some of Go best practices; we even implemented the same examples than in the BuDDy distribution for benchmarks and regression testing.
+In many places, the source code of RuDD is an almost line-by-line copy of BuDDy (including reusing part of the same comments for documenting the code), with a few adaptations to follow some of Go best practices; we even implemented the same examples than in the BuDDy distribution for benchmarks and regression testing.

 Like with [MuDDy](https://github.com/kfl/muddy), a ML interface to BuDDy, we piggyback on the garbage collection mechanism offered by our host language.
 We